surifirstpin/biplus_documentation/docs/README.md

   Bi+ delivers fine tuned, easy-to-read reports and publish them throughout the organisation and easily accessed from web and mobile devices.

  ### Beautiful Dashboards
 Join multiple report layouts into single good-looking dashboard, by customizing it as per your business needs.
-I

 ### Embedded analytics